terranexum/OpenQuantum/README.md

 In addition to superposition, quantum computers rely on the principles of entanglement and quantum interference to perform computations.
 Entanglement allows multiple qubits to become correlated in ways that cannot be explained by classical physics, while quantum interference allows quantum states to interact in ways that amplify certain outcomes and suppress others.
 Together, these principles enable quantum computers to perform certain types of calculations much faster than classical computers.

+## Analogues to Quantum Superposition, Entanglement, and Interference

-## Analogues to Quantum Superposition
+### Analogues to Quantum Superposition

 There are other cases in nature where objects or waves can exist in multiple states simultaneously.